lblod/ember-rdfa-editor-generic-model-plugin/README.md

 Plugin responsible for injecting and creating resources within a document.

-Currently
+Currently it starts matching

+* ~/classType:searchTermWithNoSpaces
+* ~/classType:"searchTerm With Spaces"

-* ~/classType:searchTerm
+* ./property:searchTermWithNoSpaces

-* ./property:searchTerm
+* ./property:"searchTerm With Spaces"

 TODOS
 -------------------------------------------------------------------------------